Schmelzberry/rodgers/README.md

 * For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"
 For example, all digits of the number 39, 3, or 8763 would be replaced with "Won't you be my neighbor?"
 ## Setup/Installation Requirements
-1. Start by cloning this repository to your desktop.
+1. Start by cloning this repository to your desktop or preferred local system.

 2. Navigate to the rodgers folder and make sure you're at the top level of the directory.